SamuelMtzA/weather-nodejs/README.md

 # Nodejs project weather and localization

-# nodejs, axios for http request, require for interface, dotenv for environment vareiables and fs for create and sabe JSON
+# nodejs, axios for http request, require for interface, dotenv for environment vareiables and fs for create and save JSON

 ```
 ======================